NadeemNicoR/TeamProjects/docs/_posts/2019-06-25-ISEE-2019-Beta-Prototype.md

 The test cases that we have performed in order to check the functionality and robustness of our application followed the funtional testing methodology, i.e.

-- Identify the use case scenario
+- Identify the use case scenario.

 - For each use case scenario, identify one or more test cases.